lylakirati/automatic-differentiation/docs/documentation.md

 	  |--	__init__.py
  	  |--	__main__.py
  	  |--	example.py
  	  |-- forwardAD.py
  	  |-- reverseAD.py
 	  |-- wrapperAD.py
  	  |--	dualNumber.py
  	  \--	elementary.py
 ```

 ### Basic Modules and Functionality

-There are five modules: three for implementing and supporting the forward mode of automatic differentiation, one for implementing the reverse mode AD, and the other for a wrapper of both modes of AD.
+There are five modules: three for implementing and supporting the forward mode of automatic differentiation, one for implementing the reverse mode AD, and the other one for a wrapper of both modes of AD.
 The forward mode implementations contain two supporting modules: `DualNumber` class and
 operation overloadings defined in `elementary.py` (More details on these two modules can be found under the Implementation section).
 The reverse mode and the wrapper implementationss are described under the *Extension* Section below.

-As such, we have corresponding tests `test_forward.py`, `test_reverse.py`, `test_dualNumber.py`, and `test_elementary.py`, which are located under the `tests/test_codes` directory and which are configured to run automatically using GitHub workflows after each push to a git branch.
+As such, we have corresponding tests `test_forward.py`, `test_reverse.py`, `test_reverse_node.py`, `test_wrapper.py`, `test_dualNumber.py`, and `test_elementary.py`, which are located under the `tests/test_codes` directory and which are configured to run automatically using GitHub workflows after each push to a git branch.

 For the package installation, please refer to the *How to use team20ad* Section.
 An important note is that the package requires `numpy` modules for implementations and calculations as
 they rely heavily on mathematical computations,